 In addition to her own work, Karen is one of a small group of artists who helps with the on-going restoration project of historic Timberline Lodge on Mount Hood.
 Since 1979, she has woven 310 yards of upholstery fabric for the Lodge in the style of the original handwoven fabrics.

-Karen’s fabrics were used in the original costumes designed by Susan Lilly for a production of Arthur Miller’s “The Crucible,” performed in Portland, Oregon in 2001.
+Karen’s fabrics were used in the original costumes designed by Susan Lilly for a production of Arthur Miller’s “The Crucible,” performed in Portland, Oregon.

 Karen markets her work at juried art fairs and galleries across the country.
-When not traveling to shows, she can be found in her studio in Pacific City, Oregon.
+When not traveling to shows, she can be found working in her studio in Pacific City, Oregon or teaching on-line workshops.